 Is getting in shape one of your New Year's resolutions?
 There are plenty of ways for people of all ages to stay healthy and active in Seattle Southside!
 If you're looking to get some exercise and/or some fresh air, we've got several recommendations.
-Here are a few ideas on how to get active in Seattle's Backyard.
+Here are a few ideas on how to get active, while staying safe, in Seattle's Backyard.

-Running, Walking or Biking on the Interurban Trail
+Running, Walking, or Biking Along the Interurban Trail

 The Interurban Trail runs through Tukwila, Kent, Auburn, Algona, and Pacific along a near-straight 14 mile-long route beside the historic Interurban Rail Line.

 The alignment crosses a wide variety of landscapes, providing views of many regional sites and activities.
 The landscape passes through historic industrial areas and suburban lands while following the BESF railroad south, before crossing through the broad Green River Valley.
 The trail provides access to the Southcenter area, Renton Junction, downtown Kent, Emerald Downs in Auburn, and the communities of Algona and Pacific.

-Des Moines Creek Park Trail and Des Moines Beach Park
+Des Moines Creek Trail and Des Moines Beach Park